EM-GUIDE/em-guide-tool/README.md

 ## ⚙️ General notes

 The EM GUIDE tool has been developed using [Strapi](https://strapi.io/), a headless content management system.
-The Strapi admin panel, built with React, is utilized for content management without the need for a custom frontend.
+The Strapi admin panel, built natively with React, is utilized for content management without the need for a custom frontend.

-The EM GUIDE tool builds upon the Strapi to implement custom functionalities such as email notifications and commenting via custom plugins and lifecycle hooks.
+The EM GUIDE tool builds upon the Strapi to implement specific functionalities such as email notifications and commenting via custom plugins and lifecycle hooks.
-As feature work, a custom admin interface (frontend) may be implemented using the Strapi API.
+As future work, a custom admin interface (frontend) may be implemented using the Strapi API.

 ## 🔨 Development notes